 - We are skilled at our craft.

 - We impact lives.

-After the significance of personalizing the learning process becomes clear, we may proceed.
-But before diving in or battling with logistics, educators must first personalize their approach based on individual understanding and readiness.
-Here is the advice I presented to educators at a recent professional development session.
+After clarifying our purpose, we may proceed.
+But before diving in or battling with logistics, educators should approach their entry point based on individual understanding and readiness.
+Here is the advice I share with educators seeking to personalize their classes.

-I also provided session participants a guide to reflect on their current practices and increase their understanding of personalized learning.
-I invite educators to utilize the reflection guide and realize how many components of the personalized learning model they already implement.
+Professional growth begins with reflection.
+When we reflect on our current practices, we may find personalized learning is not far beyond our reach.
+I invite educators to utilize the reflection guide to first increase understanding of what it means to personalize learning and recognize how many components of the personalized learning model they already implement.
 While the process of where to begin may seem daunting, our efforts are validated by a clear purpose—reinforced by a simple reminder…